HIPAA Privacy Notice

 Social Security Number or Health Insurance Claim Number use:

-Disclosure of your Social Security Number (SSN) or your health insurance claim number (if enrolled in Medicare) for purposes of enrollment and other benefit-related uses is voluntary except when required under Section 111 of Public Law 100-173.
+Disclosure of your Social Security Number (SSN) or your health insurance claim number (if enrolled in Medicare) for purposes of enrollment and other benefit-related use is required under Section 111 of Public Law 100-173 and the Affordable Care Act.

-You are receiving this notice because you are currently covered under Maricopa County’s Health Insurance Program (the Plan).
-This notice contains important information about your right to COBRA continuation coverage, which is a temporary extension of coverage under the Plan.
-This notice generally explains COBRA continuation coverage, when it may become available to you and your family, and what you need to do to protect the right to receive it.
+This notice has important information about your right to COBRA continuation coverage, which is a temporary extension of coverage under the Plan.
+This notice explains COBRA continuation coverage, when it may become available to you and your family, and what you need to do to protect the right to get it.
+When you become eligible for COBRA, you may also become eligible for other coverage options that my cost less than COBRA continuation coverage.

 The right to COBRA continuation coverage was created by a federal law, the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
-COBRA continuation coverage can become available to you when you would otherwise lose your group health coverage.
-It can also become available to other members of your family who are covered under the Plan when they would otherwise lose their group health coverage.
-For additional information about your rights and obligations under the Plan and under federal law, you should review the Plan’s Summary Plan Description or contact the Plan Administrator.
+COBRA continuation coverage can become available to you and other members of your family when you would otherwise lose your group health coverage would otherwise end.
+For more information about your rights and obligations under the Plan and under federal law, you should review the Plan’s Summary Plan Description or contact the Plan Administrator.

 What is COBRA Continuation Coverage?

-COBRA continuation coverage is a continuation of Plan coverage when coverage would otherwise end because of a life event known as a “qualifying event.”
+COBRA continuation coverage is a continuation of Plan coverage when it would otherwise end because of a life event.
+This is also called a “qualifying event.”
 Specific qualifying events are listed later in this notice.
 After a qualifying event, COBRA continuation coverage must be offered to each person who is a “qualified beneficiary.”
 You, your spouse, and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
 Under the Plan, qualified beneficiaries who elect COBRA continuation coverage may be required to pay for COBRA continuation coverage.
-If you are required to pay for COBRA continuation coverage, you will be notified at the time you are offered COBRA continuation coverage of the amount and the date payment is due.

-If you are an employee, you will become a qualified beneficiary if you will lose your coverage under the Plan because either one of the following qualifying events happens:
+If you’re an employee, you’ll become a qualified beneficiary if you will lose your coverage under the Plan because of the following qualifying events:

 1. Your hours of employment are reduced, or